Share The Love With Dividend Challengers: Challengers Offer Higher Growth And Return Potential Compared To CCC Peers

 In general, the Challengers have higher average yield, lower P/E ratio, and smaller market capitalization relative to their Challenger and Contender peers.
 However, it is noted that valuation is not as distinct of a trend compared to yield and historic dividend growth rate.
 The plot below shows average yield on the y-axis and *P/E (TTM) ratio on the x-axis by CCC category.
 The size of the bubbles shows average market capitalization.
 We see that the Challengers have higher average yield and slightly lower average P/E (TTM).

-Figure 3 Average Yield vs. P/E (TTM) for CCC Stocks Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 3 Average Yield vs. P/E (TTM) for CCC Stocks Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 The yield, although only about ~.5% delta between Champions and Challengers, is an interesting and noteworthy insight.
 We will now look to further discretize this plot across the Advanced, Intermediate, and Novice level of granularity to see if any lower level detailed insights appear.
 The plot below is equivalent to the one above; however, the bubbles are split out into Advanced, Intermediate, and Novice category by CCC parent.

-Figure 4 Average Yield vs. P/E (TTM) by Detailed Pedigree Visualization Source: Wayman Brit, with data on Seeking Alpha and the Dividend Investing Resource Center website
+Figure 4 Average Yield vs. P/E (TTM) by Detailed Pedigree Visualization Source: Britton Bush, with source data from Seeking Alpha and the Dividend Investing Resource Center website

 Interestingly, there are more variations, and the trend becomes less distinct.
 The market capitalization by category ranges amongst different categories, although generally it appears that Challengers have smaller market capitalization values.
 We will look at this data through a different lens (bar chart) to more distinctly visualize yield potential and valuation amongst the different categories.